Unit: Biology of Cell Interactions - CNRS URA 2582

-The research of this unit is focused on the mechanisms of entry and intracellular fate of some key receptors of the immune system, the T lymphocyte antigen receptor and the receptors of a cytokine, the interleukin 2, and of intracellular bacteria, the Chlamydia.
-These bacteria are mainly responsible for pneumopathies, sexually transmitted diseases and blindness.
+The research of this unit focuses on (i) the mechanisms of entry, signalisation and the intracellular fate of cytokine receptors (ii) the mechanisms of entry and development of intracellular bacteria, the Chlamydia, which are mainly responsible for pneumopathies, sexually transmitted diseases and blindness.

 Membrane receptors bind their extracellular ligand and the ligand-receptor complexes are endocytosed.
 Receptors and ligands are then sorted in membrane compartments towards degradation or recycling.
 Endocytosis leads to changes in the expression, function and localisation of membrane components.

 Receptor-mediated endocytosis through clathrin-coated pits and vesicles has been by far the most thoroughly investigated.
 Receptor-ligand complexes concentrate in coated pits which invaginate to form coated vesicles that bud from the plasma membrane and rapidly loose their coat.
 These vesicles then fuse with intracellular compartments named endosomes.
-However, in the recent years, it has appeared that there exist other internalization pathways.
+However, in the recent years, it has appeared that other internalization pathways exist.

-The common cytokine receptorγc belongs to the type I cytokine receptor family.
+The common cytokine receptor γc belongs to the type I cytokine receptor family.
 It is shared by interleukin (IL-) 2, 4, 7, 9, 15 and IL-21 receptors.
-Thus, the γc receptor plays a major role in lymphocyte proliferation and differentiation, leading when mutated to X-linked severe combined immunodeficiency.
-Having identified IL-2, an essential growth factor for lymphocytes, as the first physiological ligand entering by a new clathrin-independent mechanism, we studied the endocytic pathway of γc.
-This receptor is rapidly internalized and reaches early endosomes.
 We have shown that endocytosis of the common γc cytokine receptor is clathrin-independent by using a dominant-negative mutant of Eps15 or RNA interference to knock down clathrin heavy chain.
 This pathway requires the GTPase dynamin.
 In addition, it requires actin polymerization.
 To further characterize the function of dynamin in clathrin-independent endocytosis, in particular its connection with the actin cytoskeleton, we focused on dynamin binding proteins that interact with F-actin.
 We compared the involvement of these proteins in the clathrin-dependent and independent pathways.
 Thus, we observed that intersectin, syndapin and mAbp1, which are necessary for the uptake of transferrin (Tf), a marker of the clathrin route, are not required for γc receptor endocytosis.
-Strikingly, cortactin is needed for both γ c and Tf internalizations.
+Strikingly, cortactin is needed for both γc and Tf internalizations.
 These results reveal the ubiquitous action of cortactin in internalization processes and suggest its role as a linker between actin dynamics and clathrin-dependent and -independent endocytosis.